-- 30 REQUIREMENTS - 30.1 24-Digit Barcode Data Values Two IMTM tray label types have been developed in support of Format 1, the Mailer Flow.
+30.2 24-Digit Barcode Data Values - Two IM Tray label types have been developed in support of Format 1, the Mailer Flow.
 One that allows for Customers that use a 6-digit Mailer ID, and a second one that allows for the use of a 9-digit Mailer ID.